Yandex Cloud

 yc iam service-account delete --id $NODE_SA_ID

-3. Delete resources Container Registry.
+3. Delete the Container Registry resources.

 Bash